X

 If the setting reminds you of a classic English novel, it won’t surprise you to learn that Jane Austen set a few of her books here, as she spent some time visiting Bath herself and became quite enamored with the city as a young girl.

-Local Tip: When you visit Bath, stop by the Jane Austen Centre on Gay Street (named during a different era), which gives you a lot of background on the author and her books, but is also intriguing for non-Austen fans who want to see what life was like in the late 1700s/early 1800s, and how families of different social statuses lived.
+Local Tip: When you visit Bath, stop by the Jane Austen Centre on Gay Street (named during a different era), which gives you a lot of background on the author and her books.
+It’s also intriguing for non-Austen fans who want to see what life was like in the late 1700s/early 1800s, and how families of different social statuses lived.

 If you want to visit other museums, Bath is full of them, especially for such a small city.
 Check out the Holburne Museum (art), the Fashion Museum (historic fashion), and the Museum of Bath Architecture (you get that one, right?).